fmay/cc-html-intro-1-first-web-page/annotations.md

 @annotation:tour finally
 #Finally ...
-We'll finish this course off by showing you some other fund effects that can be achieved using just HTML and CSS.
+We'll finish this course off by showing you some other fun effects that can be achieved using just HTML and CSS.

 Really don't worry about understanding everything that is going on, just have a look and enjoy, and see how much you can figure out just by observing.